tldr-pages/tldr/pages/common/dhcpig.md

 # dhcpig

 > Initiates an advanced DHCP exhaustion attack and stress test.
-> DHCPig need to be run with root privileges.
+> DHCPig needs to be run with root privileges.
 > More information: <https://github.com/kamorin/DHCPig>.

 - Exhaust all of the available DHCP addresses using the specified interface: